-We challenged students, researchers, and citizen scientists to predict the peak bloom date of cherry trees at four locations around the world: Washington D.C., USA; Kyoto, Japan; Vancouver, Canada; and Liestal-Weideli, Switzerland.
-While it is known that cherry trees bloom earlier each year as climates warm, complex weather patterns make annual predictions extremely difficult.
+We challenged students, researchers, and citizen scientists to predict the peak bloom date of cherry trees at four locations around the world in 2023: Washington D.C., USA; Kyoto, Japan; Vancouver, Canada; and Liestal-Weideli, Switzerland.
+While it is known that cherry trees tend to bloom earlier each year as climates warm, complex weather patterns make annual predictions extremely difficult.

-Contestants vary widely in their predictions for 2022.
+Contestants vary widely in their predictions for 2023.

-Some anticipate a peak bloom date as early as March 1st and others as late as May 8th.
-When the entries are combined, the overall consensus is that the cherry trees will likely bloom between late March and early April.
-(The average predicted peak bloom dates are April 3rd for Kyoto, April 2nd for Liestal-Weideli and Vancouver, and April 1st for Washington D.C.—denoted on the calendars below by 🌸)
+The calendars below show the days the contestants predict the peak bloom date will occur.
+Some believe peak bloom will occur in early March, while others believe it will occur in early May.
+When the entries are combined, the overall consensus is that the cherry trees will bloom between late March and early April.
+The average predicted peak bloom dates are April 4th for Kyoto, April 5th for Liestal-Weideli and Vancouver, and March 28th for Washington D.C.—denoted on the calendars by 🌸.

 Overall, the contestants believe the National Park Service prediction is too early.